d11wtq/rdo/README.md

 p conn.open? #=> true
 ```

+For semantic reasons, #connect is aliased to #open.

 If it is not possible to establish a connection an RDO::Exception is raised,
 which should provide any reason given by the DBMS.